greut/fisheye/README.md

 ### MPI 2

-Combination of MPI 0 and MPI 1.

-The calculation of the mask and the computation are shared by the nodes.

-### MPI 3

 From scratch (Serial 0).

-Cut everything into pieces, don't care about the I/O time.
+Cut everything into horizontal chunks, each node computes one and the node 0 combines them all.